encointer/substrate-fixed/README.md

   * Display as decimal, binary, octal and hexadecimal.
   * Arithmetic and logic operations.

-This crate does *not* provide general analytic functions.

-  * No algebraic functions are provided, for example no `sqrt` or `pow`.
-  * No trigonometric functions are provided, for example no `sin` or `cos`.
-  * No other transcendental functions are provided, for example no `log` or `exp`.

-These functions are not provided because different implementations can have different trade-offs, for example trading some correctness for speed.
-Implementations can be provided in other crates.

-  * The [*fixed-sqrt* crate] provides the square root operation.

 The conversions supported cover the following cases.

   * Infallible lossless conversions between fixed-point numbers and